 value of the parameter with a probability equal to the confidence level.

 has two overloads.
 If no parameter is specified, the confidence level corresponding to the test's current

 significance level is used.
 If the significance level is 5%, the confidence level is 95%.
 The second overload takes

-the confidence level as its only parameter.
+the confidence level as its only argument.
 The confidence level is between 0 and 1.
 For example, a confidence level

 of 95% corresponds to a value of 0.95.